 - Use decongestant sprays to unblock your nose and ease breathing.

-It’s very rare for a cough to be the only symptom of heart problems, but a doctor may request an echocardiogram to ensure that your heart is functioning correctly and isn’t causing the cough.
+It’s very rare for a cough to be the only symptom of heart problems, but a doctor may request an echocardiogram to ensure that your heart is functioning correctly and isn’t causing your cough.

-Difficult cases may require additional testing:
+Difficult cases may require these additional tests: